WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 	extendedKeyUsage = clientAuth
 	```

-**NOTE** :Beware that self-signed certificates should also contain the key usage Certificate signing (keyCertSign), so that the (self) signature of the certificate can be verified.
+> Note :Beware that self-signed certificates should also contain the key usage Certificate signing (keyCertSign), so that the (self) signature of the certificate can be verified.

     ```
     plaintext